klor/TimeTrackerBasic/README.md

 ### Usage in CMD

-Open a Windows command-prompt, and enter:
+1. Open a Windows command-prompt, and enter:
 	`CD \phpfiles\TimeTrackerBasic`

-You can now log your time usage by typing "t" in the command-prompt, followed by your timesheet entry - as in this example:
+2. You can now log your time usage by typing "t" in the command-prompt, followed by your timesheet entry - as in this example:
-	`CMD:> t My first task #EnormiCorp` (where t is shorthand for `t.bat`)
+	`C:\phpfiles\TimeTrackerBasic>t My first task #EnormiCorp` (where t is shorthand for `t.bat`)

-Output:
+3. Output:
 	20201224-2359,"My first task #EnormiCorp"

 How special characters are handled for entries in the command-prompt: